In Brief

 But What About "The Whole World"?

 Someone will raise John 3:16 and 1 John 2:2.
 Grant the objection its strongest form.
-The defender of universal atonement says: "Look — the Bible itself says Christ is the propitiation 'for the sins of the whole world.'
+The defender of universal atonement says: "Look — the Bible itself says Christ is the atoning sacrifice 'for the sins of the whole world.'
 The text could not be plainer.
 If words mean anything, this means every person who has ever lived."
 That is the strongest version of the argument.
 It deserves a serious answer.

-Here is the answer.
 The word "world" (kosmos) in Scripture does not always mean every individual who has ever lived.
 The same John who wrote "God so loved the world" also wrote "I am not praying for the world" (John 17:9).
 Unless John is contradicting himself within hours of the same evening, "world" must mean something different in each context.
-In 1 John 2:2, it means all kinds of people — Jew and Gentile, every nation and tongue, every tribe and language — all God's elect scattered across the globe.
+In 1 John 2:2, it means all kinds of people — Jew and Gentile alike — all God's elect scattered across the globe.
 "Sufficient for all, efficient for the elect" has been the church's confession for centuries.
-John Owen made the case so thoroughly in The Death of Death in the Death of Christ that no one has successfully answered it in four hundred years.
+John Owen made the case so thoroughly in The Death of Death in the Death of Christ that no one has successfully answered it in nearly four hundred years.

 Does definite atonement undermine the free offer of the gospel?
 Not at all.
 We preach to everyone because we do not know who the elect are.
 The general call goes out to all: Repent and believe.
 But God makes an effectual call to the elect — and that call never fails.
 The gospel is offered universally.
 The atonement is applied particularly.
-A doctor offers treatment to every patient who walks through the door; the sovereign grace of God ensures that His intended patients are healed.

 Why This Is Not Cold — It Is the Warmest Truth You Will Ever Know